voximity/voximity/README.md

 # Hi!

-My name's Zander, and I'm a hobbyist programmer.
+My name's Zander, and I'm a programmer.
 I have a passion for writing code.

 ### Stuff I've made